Employment Law

 Severance Agreements and Severance Packages

-severance agreement is a contract between the employee and employer that details the terms of the employee’s termination; those terms are bundled in what is called a severance package.
+• A severance agreement is a contract between the employee and employer that details the terms of the employee’s termination.

-This page gives a broad overview of the legal requirements for severance agreements and packages with links to more detailed articles that can help you answer specific questions.
-Because employment laws vary by state, we suggest consulting an employment attorney in a city near you to give you the best advice about your unique circumstances.
+This page gives a broad overview of the legal requirements for severance agreements.
+Employment laws vary by state.
+We suggest consulting an employment attorney in a city near you to give you the best advice about your unique circumstances.

 How To Negotiate a Successful Severance Package